dmis-lab/biobert/README.md

 }
 ```

-If we submit the paper to a conference or journal, we will update the BibTeX.

 ## Contact information

 For help or issues using BioBERT, please submit a GitHub issue.
 Please contact Jinhyuk Lee